Legal expertise you can rely on.

 As a dedicated family man, Jim has a real understanding of the concerns and fears of parents wanting to provide for their children.
 "I feel strongly that anybody who has young children needs to do estate planning, as well as anybody with assets needs.
 Even young adults should at least have power of attorney documents in place in case of an emergency situation or incapacity.
 Estate planning can be complicated, but it can be straightforward.
 For some people, a simple will is sufficient, along with a general power of attorney, health care power of attorney and advance directives.
 In many cases, it's only when you get assets over 5 million dollars that things become more complicated."

 A native of Durham, Jim is married to Kris Arges, a former cardiac research nurse and research coordinator at the cardiac diagnostic center at Duke Medical Center.
 They have four children.
-Jim graduated from Durham Academy (1983), Duke University (AB in History 1987) and Campbell University's Norman Adrian Wiggins School of Law (Juris Doctor, 1993).
+Jim graduated from Durham Academy (1983), Duke University (BA in History 1987) and Campbell University's Norman Adrian Wiggins School of Law (Juris Doctor, 1993).

 Jim is a member and former president of the Real Estate Lawyers Association of North Carolina (relanc.com), a statewide attorney advocacy group whose purpose is to protect home ownership rights.
 He is also a member of the Real Property and Estate Planning Sections of the North Carolina Bar Association and the North Carolina State Bar.
 On the local level, Jim is a member of the Durham County Bar Association; an affiliate member of the Durham Regional Association of Realtors, where he has chaired the Home Buyers Fair Committee; and the Triangle Mortgage Lenders Association, where he has served as vice-president.